 Allied Gardens First Friday Concert Series

-This series is celebrating its third year, and it has become very popular with residents.
+This series has become increasingly popular with residents each year.
 Stop by sponsor Ideal Plumbing’s booth for a free hotdog and chips between songs.
-Allied Gardens Recreation Center: First Friday of the month, June- Oct.; 6 p.m.
+Allied Gardens Recreation Center: First Friday of the month, June-Oct.; 6 p.m.

 Balboa Park Spreckels Organ Festival